 Crispy Chickpeas

 - Preheat oven to 400 degrees Fahrenheit.
 Ensure your chickpeas are patted dry of excess moisture (this helps them to crisp up nicely).
 I like to place them in a clean tea towel to pat dry.
 You can discard any chickpea skins that come off.
 Place the chickpeas in a bowl and toss with olive oil and salt.
-Spread the chickpeas out onto a large sheet pan in a single layer and roast for 20 to 30 minutes, stirring them halfway.
-While the chickpeas are roasting, you can start to prepare the soup.Note: Ovens vary, so if the chickpeas haven't reach the level of crispness you want, you can continue to roast them until they do.
+Spread the chickpeas out onto a large sheet pan in a single layer and roast for 20 to 30 minutes, stirring them halfway through cooking.
+While the chickpeas are roasting, you can start to prepare the soup.Note: Ovens vary, so if the chickpeas haven't reached the level of crispness you want, you can continue to roast them until they do.
+Just keep in mind that they crisp up a little more as they cool.

 White Bean and Kale Soup